mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

               └── async_await_example.py
               └── async_callback_example.py

-Differently from :code:`await` -ing for each task and then processing their result, we can define :code:`callbacks` in such a way that each result will be processed as they come.
+Differently from :code:`await`\ ing for each task and then processing their result, we can define :code:`callbacks` in such a way that each result will be processed as they come.
 In that way, the results can be processed in an arbitrary order.
 Once again, this is inherently neither a good strategy nor a bad one.
 Some frameworks will work with callbacks, for example ROS1, ROS2, and Qt, but some others will prefer to use :code:`await`.